 of life and realizing the sacred.

-CDs of Natural Meditation are no longer available.
+CDs of Natural Meditation, originally produced in 2007, are no longer available.
 The CD

 included recorded natural sounds that complemented and enhanced

 I have stopped producing and distributing Natural Meditation

 because my perspective on meditation has changed significantly.
 The track called Waves

 of Stillness, is closer to my current understanding than